oemof/oemof-solph/doc/oemof_outputlib.rst

 #####################

 For version 0.2.0, the outputlib has been refactored.
-Tools for plotting optimization results that were part of the outputlib in earlier versions are no longer part of this module, as the requirements to plotting functions greatly depend on the situation and are therefore not part of the generic.
+Tools for plotting optimization results that were part of the outputlib in earlier versions are no longer part of this module as the requirements to plotting functions greatly depend on individial requirements.

 Basic functions for plotting of optimisation results are now found in a separate repository `oemof_visio <https://github.com/oemof/oemof_visio>`_.